 We were there about 20 years ago.
 The internet was in its infancy but there were newsgroups where guitarists would bare their tone souls and try to articulate what they were looking for.
 We tried to figure out what they were wanting and even we got frustrated.

 Unlike a lot of those web storefronts, we don't offer 50 different pickups for $30 each.
 We are not in a race to see how many pickups we can build.
 Our pickups are built one-at-a-time in our shop.
 They are not cranked-out in some sweat shop in a developing nation -- we are not exploiting kids to make our pickups!
-We do not have an import line with a goofy name like "EXP" or "GuitarAttack Designed."
+We do not have an import line with goofy names like "EXP" or "GuitarAttack Designed."

 make a lot of pickups, but our number one pickup is the AttackBucker.

 An AttackBucker is a custom wound, dual coil guitar pickup built in our shop.
 Developed over a period of years through a process littered with countless prototypes, the design is based on the great pickup designs of the 1950s and 1960s.
 The AttackBucker has two black coils, no cover, and a vintage-style 2-conductor lead.

 Click here to learn more about the AttackBucker.

 Our newest pickup is the Super Duper, which is based on a mid-70s Japanese-made pickup.
 The original pickup was standard in what are normally called "Lawsuit Guitars".
 You can read the full story of its development on our site.
 Click here to see it.

 We have also built a large number of SingleWides, our take on a classic single coil.